Galacsh/obsidian-reading-view-enhancer/README.md

 - `ArrowUp` : select previous "Block"
 - `ArrowLeft`/`ArrowRight` : toggles fold/unfold

-(This feature only works on desktop.)
+❗️ This feature only works on desktop.
+✨ This feature is inspired by Notion's block navigation.

 #### What is "Block"?